A Look Into the History of Street Tacos in Jalisco

 The earliest beginnings.

-As Mexico underwent colonization by the Spanish in the 16th century, the country’s culinary traditions were heavily influenced by Spanish and European flavors.
-In Jalisco, this meant the introduction of new ingredients, such as beef, pork, and chicken, which were added to the traditional roasted meats of the indigenous peoples.
+As Mexico underwent colonization in the 16th century, culinary traditions were heavily influenced by Spanish and European flavors.
+In Jalisco, this meant the introduction of new ingredients.
+A few ingredients included beef, pork, and chicken, which were added to the traditional roasted meats of the indigenous peoples.
 These meats were then served in corn tortillas, creating the earliest versions of what we now know as street tacos.

 In the 19th and early 20th centuries, street tacos became increasingly popular, particularly in the larger cities.
-Street vendors, or “taco stands,” set up shop on the streets to serve a variety of meats, such as carne asada (grilled beef) and carnitas (braised pork), in corn or flour tortillas.
+Street vendors, or “taco stands,” set up shop on the streets to serve a variety of meats.
+A few of the most popular included carne asada (grilled beef) and carnitas (braised pork), in corn or flour tortillas.
 These taco stands became a staple of Jalisco’s street food scene and were a cheap and convenient way for people to grab a quick bite while on the go.

-It wasn’t long before street tacos became popular.
+It wasn’t long before this meal became popular.

 As street tacos gained popularity, they also began to evolve and diversify.
-In the mid-20th century, adding toppings such as salsa, cheese, and lettuce gave rise to new variations of street tacos, including the popular taco al pastor (made with spit-roasted pork and pineapple) and the taco de pescado (made with battered and fried fish).
+In the mid-20th century, adding toppings such as salsa, cheese, and lettuce gave rise to new variations.
+One of the favorites was the al pastor (made with spit-roasted pork and pineapple) and the taco de pescado (made with battered and fried fish).

-Today, authentic street tacos are a beloved and integral part of Jalisco’s food culture and can be found at taco stands and street markets throughout the state.
-They are often served with toppings and sauces, such as guacamole, crema, and pico de gallo, and are enjoyed by people of all ages and backgrounds.
+Today, authentic street tacos are a beloved and integral part of Jalisco’s food culture.
+If visiting, tacos can be found at stands and street markets throughout the state.
+They are often served with toppings and sauces, such as guacamole, crema, and pico de gallo.
+And, of course, are enjoyed by people of all ages and backgrounds.

-In recent years, these tacos have also gained popularity beyond the borders of Jalisco, with Mexican restaurants and taco stands popping up in cities worldwide, which has helped to spread the rich culinary tradition of street tacos to new audiences and has contributed to their enduring popularity
+In recent years, this meal has gained popularity beyond the borders of Jalisco, with Mexican restaurants and taco stands popping up in cities worldwide.
+The increase in popularity has helped spread the rich culinary tradition to new audiences globally.

 Remember to follow us on Facebook for the latest happenings and specials!